I had so much fun with these, I just had to post some more. Thanks, Debbie!

 The latest assignment in BeStill 52 was to shoot a backlit image of a chair in front of a window.
 I was stymied at first, because our windows are all tinted here to protect us from the Arizona sun, creating a difficult lighting situation for photography.
 Then I remembered the frosted front door window, which has un-frosted portions, letting in a bit of natural light.

-So here they are (the top one was textured with Kim Klassen’s painterly texture for Texture Tuesday):
+Both images are textured with Kim Klassen’s anna texture for Texture Tuesday.